delafont/prokka/README.md

-In this version of prokka, when IPS is activated (--ips option) it runs with "IPR lookup", which either will be very slow through web requests, or requires the installation of a local copy of the service: https://code.google.com/p/interproscan/wiki/LocalLookupService This service is already provided on Vital-IT servers.
+In this version of prokka, when IPS is activated (--ips option) it runs with "IPR lookup", which either will be very slow through web requests, or requires the installation of a local copy of the service: https://code.google.com/p/interproscan/wiki/LocalLookupService This service is already provided on Vital-IT servers (rserv01).

 In general, see here for more about IPS installation and configuration:
 See https://code.google.com/p/interproscan/wiki/Introduction .